Symptoms, Diagnosis & Cervical Cancer Treatment

 Cervical cancer occurs when there is the growth of abnormal cells in the cervix.
 It is one of the most common and 2nd most frequently diagnosed cancers, which is invasive in nature, capable of affecting deeper tissues in the cervical area and even spreading to other parts of the body.

-99% of Cervical cancers are caused by one of the 13 types of high-risk HPV (Human Papilloma Virus) infections, and the persistence of these high-risk HPV infections causes cervical cancer.
-It takes approximately 5 to 10 years for a persistent HPV infection to result in cervical cancer.
+99% of these cancers are caused by one of the 13 types of high-risk HPV (Human Papilloma Virus) infections, and the persistence of these high-risk HPV infections causes cervical cancer.
+It takes approximately 5 to 10 years for a persistent HPV infection to result in this disease.
 Therefore, getting HPV vaccination done at a young age (9-15 years) and regular Pap smear screening tests after 21 years of age helps in detecting and curing cervical cancer.

 - Early sexual contact- before the age of 16